catalyzeio/stratum-docs/initial-setup.md

 ## Environment Association

-Once you have the latest build of the Catalyze CLI you'll want to create an association between your CLI install and the newly created Stratum environment.
+Once you have the latest build of the Catalyze CLI you need to create an association between your CLI install and the newly created Stratum environment.

 **Please note:** Before moving on, be advised that the Catalyze CLI is the primary tool for interacting with your environment.
 Our design philosophy is that the Stratum dashboard is the view layer into your environment and related services.
-While the CLI is a tool that can perform actions on those environments and related services.
+The CLI is the tool that can perform actions on those environments and related services.

 To associate your application repository to your Catalyze remote repository navigate to the root directory of your application.
 This will always be where the `.git` folder resides.